advanderveer/ep/README.md

 - [x] SHOULD implement error hooks for handling error outputs
 - [x] SHOULD implement hooks for common status responses
 - [x] SHOULD implement contextual output as a hook
+- [ ] SHOULD make handling errors less unwieldy, need to add a logger to see them, need to create custom outputs, needs to setup html template with correct name
-- [ ] SHOULD when both query decoder and body decoder is configured, should be easier to protect against CSRF posts with all query params
+- [x] SHOULD when both query decoder and body decoder is configured, should be easier to protect against CSRF posts with all query params
+- [ ] SHOULD make it clear in docs or with an error that the order of hooks is important, if one calls "writeHeader" the others won't be able to change the header
 - [ ] SHOULD have a clearer error when here is no html template defined for "error"
 - [ ] SHOULD add more logging methods to the logger to track
 - [ ] SHOULD in general, make it easier to render some response with just a status code and a simple body (no encoding)